 When using a dating app or website, be aware of scams.
 One unfortunately popular scam is known as the “romance scam,” wherein a person uses a fake profile and begins to build trust with a person through frequent chatting.
 Once trust is established, the scammer will ask for money, oftentimes using a compelling but entirely untrue story as to why they need financial help.

 If you want privacy and hope to avoid running into someone from your socials in your dating app search, we recommend you use your phone number or email address rather than a social media profile to open an account.
 If you want to avoid having your social media found by other dating app users, we recommend setting your profile to private.

 Many dating apps include access to anonymous browsing in their premium subscriptions.
 This means that you can browse profiles without other users noticing it.
 Be wary of the images you share on your apps, since other users might be able to perform a reverse image search to verify profile authenticity and find other related images that could compromise your safety.

 With more than 44 million online dating app users in the United States, standing out can feel challenging.
-How can you make your profile attract the one?
-Here are some tips on how to improve your dating app profile:
+Here are some tips to up the allure of your dating app profile:

 Be honest about what you’re looking for

 We don’t always know what we want, but honesty is one of the best qualities that you can find in a person.
 Include in your profile if you’re looking for a long-term serious relationship or something more short-term.
 And if you’re still figuring it out, there’s nothing wrong with saying that either.

 You don’t have to write your whole life story in your personal bio.
 Include details that can spark a conversation, such as your favorite TV shows or films, traveling interests or any other fact that can shed light on who you are.